Can You Let Lurchers Off Their Leash? [ANSWERED]

 I Want to Leash my Dog, What Are the Best Options?

 Because your dogs can move quickly, they can easily slip a collar if it is too loose.
-If they don’t but pull really hard, they could get injured.
+If they don’t pull hard, they could get injured.
 This could damage their throats because of the strength at which they pull or the strength at which you pull them back to try to get them under control.

 For that reason, it is recommended to use a harness on your dog to hook your leash too.
 Your dog can still wear a collar – especially if the collar has a tag on it with identifying information.